grimmlab/easyPheno/docs/source/data.rst

 PLINK
 ~~~~~~~
 To use PLINK data, a **.map** and **.ped** file with the same prefix need to be in the data directory.
-To run the Framework with PLINK files, you can use PREFIX.map or PREFIX.ped as option for the genotype file.
+To run the framework with PLINK files, you can use PREFIX.map or PREFIX.ped as option for the genotype file.
 (See `PLINK <https://www.cog-genomics.org/plink/>`_ for more info on the file type)

 binary PLINK
 ~~~~~~~~~~~~~~
 To use binary PLINK data, a **.bed**, **.bim** and **.fam** file with the same prefix need to be in the data directory.
-To run the Framework with binary PLINK files, you can use PREFIX.bed, PREFIX.bim or PREFIX.fam as option for the genotype file.
+To run the framework with binary PLINK files, you can use PREFIX.bed, PREFIX.bim or PREFIX.fam as option for the genotype file.
 (See `PLINK <https://www.cog-genomics.org/plink/>`_ for more info on the file type)

 Phenotype file